-Janae grew up in a town in Wisconsin smaller than Middlebury, where she was raised by her single mother.
+Janae grew up in a rural town in Wisconsin much smaller than Middlebury, where she was raised by her single mother.
 As a low-income, first-generation student, she earned her Master of Education in Student Affairs from Iowa State University and her Bachelor of Arts in Creative Writing and Women’s and Gender Studies from the University of Wisconsin - Green Bay.
-Janae values storytelling and personal connection, and she uses her experiences as a queer Black woman to educate others about privilege, identity, oppression, and marginalization through the lens of Black feminist thought.
-Some other areas of interest for her include: normalizing inclusive language, media representation and popular culture, toxic masculinity, mental health awareness, and sizeism.
+Janae is involved in the local community as a member of Addison Central Teens and IDEAL Middlebury.
+She dedicates her time outside of work to providing social justice education to community members and advocating for the creation of community care structures.
+Janae cares deeply about inclusive and intentional language, media representation and popular culture, intersectional feminism, and fat liberation.

 Rachel Bartholomew (they/she) is the First-Generation Programs Coordinator at the AFC.
 While living in Japan for 3 years, they adopted 2 cats from different islands and had them shipped to her.

 Arthur Martins (he/they, class of ‘22.5) is a MILC Coordinator at the AFC.
 They have five pets - four cats and a little sister!

 Bruno Coelho (he/him, class of ‘24) is a MILC Coordinator at the AFC.
 He was born in Portugal and moved to the United States when he was eight years old.

 Maria Romero (she/her, class of ‘24) is the AFC Office Assistant.
 She loves playing blackjack with her family and knows how to deal.

 Donovan Compton (he/him, class of ‘23) is the AFC Fellow for LGBTQIA+ students.
 He speaks 3 languages fluently (French, English, and Italian) and is working on a 4th (Chinese)!